 Following on from my previous post of what I dubbed ‘The Best Chocolate Protein Cookies’, this post explains the differences when using whey protein in place of the hydrolysed gelatine.

 I would of course, advise to use the hydrolysed gelatine as this works to give the best results, however I also know that most people don’t really want to spend money on a specific protein powder.
 So I tried it with the two other most common protein powders – whey protein and a vegan protein.

 Basically, the difference is it becomes a fully crunchy, snappable cookie.
 The hydrolysed gelatine produces a crisp at the edges, chewy in the centre type of texture, whereas the whey protein gives a more consistent texture throughout the whole cookie.
 Which, especially when using as a cookie for an ice cream cookie sandwich, works perfectly.
 It remains crunchy on freezing, but not so hard so it’ll break your teeth.

-- 45g dairy free spread
+- 45g dairy free spread (or butter)